Smoke-free housing

 Enter a zip code and distance radius to search for smoke-free housing near you!

-• properties that completely ban smoking on the premises, including units, common areas, parking areas, balconies or patios, and any other buildings
+The three listing types in this directory:- properties that completely ban smoking on the premises, including units, common areas, parking areas, balconies or patios, and any other buildings

 Smoke-free policies protect residents from SHS exposure and property from damage.
 Much like in worksites and public places, smoke-free policies do not ban people who smoke from being on the premises.
 Rather, they prohibit the act of smoking on the property.